Vector35/binaryninja-api/docs/guide/troubleshooting.md

 1. Re-run the [`linux-setup.sh`](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/linux-setup.sh) script.
 The appropriate copy is available wherever you installed Binary Ninja inside the `scripts/` subfolder.

+## Working with Large or Complex Binaries

+By default, Binary Ninja does full analysis of the binary and decompiles every function.
+On large binaries (or binaries that are complex due to e.g. heavy obfuscation), this might not be desirable due to how long it will take and/or how much memory it will use.
+There are a few settings available that you should look into tweaking to make this a better experience:

+* Making `analysis.limits.cacheSize` smaller can help bring down memory utilization by limiting the number of functions Binary Ninja caches analysis for.
+* Changing `analysis.mode` to an option less than `full` will prevent Binary Ninja from doing full decompilation for every function.
+* Turning on `analysis.suppressNewAutoFunctionAnalysis` will prevent new functions from being analyzed at all until they are accessed.

+Other [analysis settings](settings.md#all-settings) can also help.
+Check the descriptions to see what they do.

 ## Collaboration Issues

 !!! note